Jc-alt logo

 # cannot evaluate num at left == right given constraint i != j, i != k, j != k

-# Base case: no more array remaining to search
+# Base case: no more array remaining, numbers[i] complement not found,

-# time complexity: BinarySearch on subarray of n elements O(log n) for n iterations, leading to O(n log n)
+# tc: BinarySearch on n elements O(log n), for n iterations O(n), (n log n)

 while left < right: